avosaga/time-series-aggregator/README.md

 Below you will find some information on how to run the app.<br>

-You need to have Java 8+ and NodeJS 9+ installed locally
+You need to have Java 8+, Gradle 4.x, NodeJS 9+ and Angular Cli installed locally

 ### `./gradlew assemble bootRun`